Time Considered as a Helix of Semi-Precious Stones: Plot summary

 Using his new money as a stake, HCE builds his career.
 The Word changes month to month, and occasionally he uses it, as in one case where he arranges the murder of a man.
 He eventually sets up the first ever ice cream parlor on a moon of Neptune, as an investment and a cover for his activities.
 He encounters Maud while taking a tourist trip.
-She is not there to arrest him, she explains, and in any case she is out of her jurisdiction.
-She is simply going about her life, and thanks to HCE's upward mobility, both move in social circles that are getting smaller.
-She explains that she mixes with the criminal fraternity to do her job, just as a narcotics cop mixes with drug users.
-It is inevitable that she and HCE will meet from time to time.
-Once he stops rising and settles down, she will have no professional interest in him.
-They might even become friends.
+She is not there to arrest him, she explains, but merely on vacation.
+Thanks to HCE's upward mobility, both move in social circles that are getting smaller and it is inevitable that they will meet from time to time as she mixes with the criminal fraternity to do her job.
+Once he stops rising and settles down, she and Special Services will lose professional interest in him.

 During their conversation, she tells him how Hawk the Singer had dived back into the blazing pool once his song was over, being near death when he was fished out.
 Hawk is severely emotionally disturbed, prone to self-injury, and not above asking others to inflict injury on him to satisfy his needs.
 HCE was one of those people, and he has deeply suppressed guilt about Hawk's situation.

-Later HCE finds Arty the Hawk on his doorstep.
+Later, HCE finds Arty the Hawk on his doorstep.
 Arty explains that he sought him out because their relationship was about to undergo a change.
 HCE is puzzled, but eventually realizes that Arty and he are about to become rivals.
 Arty will try to buy him out, then to kill him, because that is the way the world works.
 If he survives and prospers, he and Arty will eventually become friends because there will be more profit in cooperating than in competing.
 He tells Arty this, and Arty wholeheartedly agrees.
 He responds that HCE is starting to think holographically, just like Maud and Special Services.
 He departs, leaving HCE to contemplate his future.